andferrari/academic-kickstart/content/authors/admin/_index.md

 I am currently a professor at the Laboratoire [J.-L. Lagrange](https://lagrange.oca.eu/), a joint laboratory between [Université Côte d'Azur](http://univ-cotedazur.fr/), [CNRS](https://www.cnrs.fr/) and [Observatoire de la Côte d'Azur](https://www.oca.eu/).

-My current research  activity is centered around statistical data processing, inverse problems and machine learning, with a particular interest in applications to Astrophysics, such as radio interferometry, and hyperspectral imaging.
+My current research  activity is centered around statistical data processing, inverse problems and machine learning.
+I have a particular interest in applications to Astrophysics, such as radio interferometry, and hyperspectral imaging.

-My recent interests include processing of streamed measurements, such as images, modeled as graph-structured data for, e.g., change detection.
+My recent interests include processing of streamed measurements with complex structures which can be encoded in a graph.
+An example of application is the detection of changes in a stream of images.